raspberrypi/documentation/hardware/raspberrypi/bcm2835/README.md

 # BCM2835

-The Broadcom chip used in the Raspberry Pi Model A, B, B+, Compute Module and Raspberry Pi Zero
+This is the Broadcom chip used in the Raspberry Pi Model A, B, B+, the Compute Module, and the Raspberry Pi Zero.

 Please refer to: